 Taken from the famous novel, Game of Thrones, the name belonged to a bold warrior queen.

 On the hit TV series of the same name, the dire wolf that belonged to Arya Stark was called Nymeria.

 It is a fitting name for a female Husky that you want adapts a queen-like persona.

 A short, cute name.

-Refers to someone of small size.
+It refers to someone of a small size.